ToniCzyrnik/ToniCzyrnik.github.io/content/blog/How to use a Raspberry as Time Capsule/index.md

 The name of my drive is "sda2".
 You'll find yours looking at the format and the size.

+Format

+	sudo mkfs -t ext4 /dev/sda2

 ### Creating a Mount Point

 Before mounting a drive, we'll need a mount point!
 Let's create a directory.
 You can choose the path to your point as you like.
 I chose "/TM".

 	sudo mkdir -p /TM

-Let's mount our drive!

-	sudo mount -t hfsplus -o force,rw /dev/name_of_your_drive /your_mount_point

 Unfortunately, the drive is not yet mounted permanently.
 Let's do that!
 Let's find the "PARTUUID" of your drive fist.

+	lsblk -f

+You find further information with:

-	sudo blkid /dev/sda2
+	sudo blkid /dev/sda

 Let's open the following:

 	sudo nano /etc/fstab

-Add this line with your "PARTUUID" to the bottom of the file.
+Add this line with your UUID to the bottom of the file.

-	PARTUUID="your_partuuid" /your_mountpoint     hfsplus force,rw,user,auto        0       0
+	UUID=200d1fa5-78c3-4cc4-adb9-0de4f8776f2a  /TM  ext4  defaults  0  0

+You check everything with

+	sudo mount -a

 Now, your drive will be mounted after every boot of the Pi! 🤯